 Adrian chairs the Society's Investment Committee.
-During the year, he stepped down from the Nomination & Remuneration Committees.
+Towards the end of the year, he joined the Audit & Risk Committee.
+He is a member of the IT sub-committee.

 Adrian is retiring by rotation and is offering himself for re-election for a one-year term.
 Adrian's contribution is important to the Society's long-term success because he brings commercial experience and investment-focused challenge to Board and Committee discussions.